Process Systems Engineering MSc

 What you will study

-If you are a graduate of an engineering, science or related disciplines, our course will train you in general and specialist process systems engineering subjects.
+If you are a graduate of an engineering, science or related discipline, our unique course will train you in general and specialist process systems engineering subjects.

-It will widen your understanding of the fundamental concepts of process systems engineering.
-It will provide you with a thorough grounding in current technologies and trends that will prepare you will for a rewarding career or to pursue further research.
+You’ll also be provided with a thorough grounding in current technologies and trends that will prepare you for a rewarding career or further research.

 Facilities, equipment and academic support